 June 18, 2024

-To set up msmtpq I followed /usr/share/doc/msmtp/examples/msmtpq/README.msmtpq and the short section on msmtpq of a blog post titled A simple mail transfer agent.
+To set up msmtpq I followed /usr/share/doc/msmtp/examples/msmtpq/README.msmtpq and the short section on msmtpq of a blog post titled Msmtp: A simple mail transfer agent.

 Below I describe the steps I took.